dsfb/my-first-blog/README.md

 # my-first-blog
-Blog Project from DjangoGirls Tutorial...
+Making Blog Project from DjangoGirls Tutorial...

 The website at pythonanywhere is: http://dsfb4ws.pythonanywhere.com/